I Want To...

-3) A mentored curriculum development project, usually accomplished in teams of 2-5 participants, under the direction of a highly-trained faculty facilitator:
+- A mentored curriculum development project, usually accomplished in teams of 2-5 participants

-- Work-in-progress sessions with other curriculum development teams wherein participants present and receive feedback on different stages of their work
+- Work-in-progress sessions with other teams wherein participants present and receive feedback on different stages of their work

 - Individual project team meetings with course facilitators to review progress and receive verbal and subsequent written feedback on each step of their project

-- Submission of a paper on their CD projec
+- Submission of a paper on their project.

 Request an Appointment

 Whether you're crossing the country or the globe, we make it easy to access world-class care at Johns Hopkins.